auspaul/zmadsync/README.md

 - givenName
 - cn

-By default, it creates a user in Zimbra using the 'sAMAccountName' value as a user name.
+By default, it creates a user account in Zimbra using the 'sAMAccountName' value as a user name.
 If the 'mail' field exists in AD it will be created as an alias in Zimbra.

 Example
 -------

 Active Directory user:
-sAMAccountName: test1
+- sAMAccountName: test1
-sn: Doe
+- sn: Doe
-givenName: John
+- givenName: John
-cn: John Doe
+- cn: John Doe
-mail: johndoe@mydomain.com
+- mail: johndoe@mydomain.com

 Zimbra user created:
 "John Doe" test1@mydomain.com + mail alias: johndoe@mydomain.com

 Limitations
 -----------
-- If the user has been deleted from AD it has been deleted manually from Zimbra.
-It's assumed that all Zimbra mail users are authenticated against AD.
+- If the user account has been deleted from AD it has to be deleted manually from Zimbra.
+It's assumed that all Zimbra mail user accounts are authenticated against AD.

 Installation
 ------------